santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Cheat sheet.md

 >   - Focus on negotiating data paths based on policies, agreements, and external factors
 >   - Enables global Internet connectivity by exchanging routing information between ASes

-This expanded callout provides a more comprehensive overview of IP addressing and routing concepts, including classful addressing, CIDR, subnetting, and the distinction between inter-AS and intra-AS routing protocols.
 > [!idea] DHCP (Dynamic Host Configuration Protocol)
 > - Automatically assigns IP addresses and network configuration parameters to devices
 > - Client-server model: Client broadcasts a request, server responds with an offer
 > - Simplifies network configuration but has vulnerabilities (e.g., spoofing, rogue DHCP servers)

-> [!idea] IP Address Types
-> - Unicast: Identifies a single network interface
-> - Multicast: Identifies a group of interfaces interested in receiving the same data
-> - Anycast: Identifies a set of interfaces, with data delivered to the nearest one

 > [!idea] IP Fragmentation
 > - Process of breaking large IP packets into smaller fragments to fit the MTU of the network